BlockBuilder57/xenomods/docs/controls.md

 #### Option controls:

-These are the controls for Options (numbers, booleans, functions).
+These are the controls for Options (numbers, booleans, enums).

 | Action         | Control   | Description                                                                                                                                 |
 |----------------|-----------|---------------------------------------------------------------------------------------------------------------------------------------------|